 additional_columns¶

-use it together with the join_tables module
+Use it together with the join_tables module

-c [1] column name assoc array
+return with an array: co [0] columns array c [1] column name assoc array

 allowed_columns¶